Flying with a Baby: Tips and Useful Gadgets

 Internationally, many planes will offer a bassinet for a baby, but not all plane types have them in the same spot.
 If you get a bassinet for your infant you can put him down for most of the flight.

-However, don’t count on it and if your baby is older I wouldn’t always say it’s the best idea…
+Don’t count on it and if your baby is older than 7 months as most airlines have a height limit.
+Not to mention that at this age I wouldn’t always say it’s the best idea…

 baby asleep in a bassinet on plane, one seating option when flying with a baby